-Table of Monetary Penalties Failed Deliverables Penalty Provider Call Center Operate a provider call center 24/7 Answer 95% of calls within 30 seconds Maintain an average hold time of 3 minutes or less Maintain abandoned rate of calls of not more than 5% No more than 1% of incoming calls receive a busy signal One hundred dollars (\$100.00) for each percentage point for each standard that fails to meet the requirements for a monthly reporting period per MCO.
-One hundred dollars (\$100.00) for each thirty (30) second time increment, or portion thereof, by which the MCOs average hold time exceeds the maximum acceptable hold time per MCO. overed Services Failure to provide a MCO covered service that is not otherwise associated with a performance standard and such failure results in actual harm to a member or places a member at risk of imminent harm.
-Fifteen thousand dollars (\$15,000.00) per calendar day for each incident of non-compliance per MCO.
-One thousand dollars (\$1,000) for each incident of non-compliance Appropriate Care Alternatives for Inpatients with Section 8.4.3.
-Appropriate Care Alternatives for Members in a TGH or PRTF One thousand dollars (\$1,000) for each incident of non-compliance with Section 6.30.3.
+FAILED DELIVERABLES PENALTY Covered Services Failure to provide a MCO covered service that is not otherwise associated with a performance standard and such failure results in actual harm to a member or places a member at risk of imminent harm.
+Fifteen thousand dollars (\$15,000.00) per calendar day for each incident of noncompliance per MCO.
+Appropriate Care Alternatives for Inpatients One thousand dollars (\$1,000.00) for each incident of non-compliance with Section 8.4.3.
+Appropriate Care Alternatives for Members in a TGH or PRTF One thousand dollars (\$1,000.00) for each incident of non-compliance with Section 6.30.3.
 Management Information System In the event of a declared major failure or disaster, the MCO's core eligibility, enrollment, and claims processing system shall be back on line within seventy-two (72) hours of the failure or disaster's occurrence.
-Fifteen thousand dollars (\$15,000.00) per calendar day of non- compliance per MCO.
+Fifteen thousand dollars (\$15,000.00) per calendar day of non-compliance per MCO.
+Emergency Management Plan Ten thousand dollars (\$10,000.00) per calendar day for each day the Emergency Management Plan as specified in this Contract is received after the due date or up to one hundred thousand dollars (\$100,000.00) for failure to submit timely.
+However LDH may assess an additional two hundred thousand dollars (\$200,000.00) for failure to submit the plan prior to the beginning of the Atlantic hurricane season (June 1st).

-Table of Monetary Penalties Failed Deliverables Penalty Emergency Management Plan Ten thousand dollars (\$10,000.00) per calendar day for each day the Emergency Management Plan as specified in this RFP is received after the due date or up to one hundred thousand dollars (\$100,000) for failure to submit timely.
-However LDH may assess an additional two hundred thousand dollars (\$200,000) for failure to submit the plan prior to the beginning of the Atlantic hurricane season (June 1^{st}).
-Termination Transition Plan Failure to submit six months prior to the end of the Contract period or any extension thereof or if earlier, within thirty (30) days of Notice of Termination Ten thousand dollars (\$10,000.00) per calendar day the plan is late, inaccurate, or incomplete.
+TABLE OF MONETARY PENALTIES FAILED DELIVERABLES PENALTY Turnover Plan Failure to submit six months prior to the end of the Contract period or any extension thereof or if earlier, within thirty (30) days of Notice of Termination Ten thousand dollars (\$10,000.00) per calendar day the plan is late, inaccurate, or incomplete.
 Standing and Ad Hoc Reports Two thousand dollars (\$2,000.00) per calendar day that a report is late or incorrect.
 Annual Recertification for Adult Mental Health Rehabilitation Services Failure to complete greater than or equal to 95% of annual recertifications for Adult mental health rehabilitation services within 365 days of most recent certification.
-Ten thousand dollars (\$10,000) per month when MCO's performance is below 95%.
+Ten thousand dollars (\$10,000.00) per month when MCO's performance is below 95%.
 PASRR Within 4 working days or receipt of referral, the MCO will submit a completed Level II evaluation to LDH-OBH.
-Five thousand dollars (\$5,000) per month when MCO performance for this indicator is below 95% of the total within that month.
+Five thousand dollars (\$5,000.00) per month when MCO performance for this indicator is below 95% of the total within that month.